Our Expenses in Malaysia

 Tip: If you’re going to stay in one place longer, just ask for a “long-term rate.”
 Often you can get a small discount.

-But you can save a lot if the accommodation is not as important to you, or if you don’t need to have your own bathroom.
+But you can save a lot if your accommodation is not as important, or if you don’t need to have your own bathroom.

 We also often booked at short notice and depending on the travel time (holidays e.g.) we didn’t get a really good offer.
 Nevertheless, our flexibility was more important to us than booking well in advance in order to save a few euros.